Liberty University School of Law Lawyering Skills Program

 In addition to incorporating lawyering skills into every classroom, Liberty University School of Law has excellent facilities dedicated to skills development.
-These include three mock courtrooms.
+These include three courtrooms.
 Our two state-of-the-art Liberty and Justice mock trial courtrooms are designed for learning.
 Each courtroom is equipped with cameras and monitors to allow students to observe the proceedings from all angles.
-All courtroom and classroom activities are recorded for review for students at any time.
-Our large 400-seat appellate courtroom, aptly named the Supreme Courtroom contains the only known replica of the U.S. Supreme Court bench, down to the angle and measurements.
+Our large 400-seat appellate courtroom, aptly named the Supreme Courtroom contains the only known replica of the U.S. Supreme Court bench, down to the angles and measurements.
 All 1L students are required to engage in oral argument as part of a moot court tournament.

-The lawyering skills classrooms consist of a large regular classroom surrounded by a series of small rooms, each separated by one-way mirrors.
-Instructors can be situated in a middle room to view and hear client interviews, unseen by students.
-Interviews can also be recorded for critique by the instructor and review by the student at a later time.
+The lawyering skills classroom consists of a large regular classroom surrounded by a series of small rooms, each separated by one-way mirrors.
+Instructors can be situated in a middle room to view and hear client interviews, negotiations, and depositions unseen by students.
+Simulations can also be recorded for critique by the instructor and review by the student at a later time.

-Liberty Law students successfully demonstrate their legal skills in competition with students from other law schools around the nation.
+Liberty Law students successfully demonstrate their legal skills in competition with students from other law schools around the country.
 Within a short time Liberty University School of Law competitive teams have become recognized as top finishers in a variety of regional and national tournaments that require practical real-world legal skills.
-These include Moot Court, ADR Negotiations, Appellate Advocacy, Oral Argument and Client Counseling.
-Liberty Law students regularly place among the top five participants in these events, with a number of first and second place regional and national team finishes as well as numerous individual awards.
+These include Moot Court, Negotiations, Mock Trial, Arbitration, and Client Counseling.
+Liberty Law students regularly place among the top participants in these events, with a number of first and second place regional and national team finishes as well as numerous individual awards.

 A more in-depth discussion of the rationale behind the Lawyering Skills curriculum at Liberty University School of Law can be found in these two law review articles by former dean, Mathew D. Staver, and Professor Scott E. Thompson: